lamps-wg/automation-keyusages/draft-ietf-lamps-automation-keyusages.md

 * Authenticating communication endpoints authorized for safety-critical communication.

-{{RFC5280}} specifies several extended key usages, defined via KeyPurposeIds, for X.509 certificates.
-KeyPurposeIds added to a certificate are meant to express intent as to the purpose of the named usage, for humans and for complying libraries.
-In addition, the IANA registry "SMI Security for PKIX Extended Key Purpose" {{RFC7299}} contains additional KeyPurposeIds.
-The use of the anyExtendedKeyUsage KeyPurposeId, as defined in {{Section 4.2.1.12 of RFC5280}}, is generally considered a poor practice.
-This is especially true for certificates, whether they are multi-purpose or single-purpose, within the context of ERJU System Pillar.

 If the purpose of the issued certificates is not restricted, i.e., the type of operations for which a public key contained in the certificate can be used in unintended ways, increasing the risk of cross-application attacks.
 Failure to ensure proper segregation of duties means that an application or system that generates the public/private keys and applies for a certificate to the operator certification authority could obtain a certificate that can be misused for tasks that this application or system is not entitled to perform.
 For example, management of trust anchors is a particularly critical task.
 A device could potentially accept a trust anchor configuration file signed by a service that uses a certificate with no EKU or with the KeyPurposeId id-kp-codeSigning ({{Section 4.2.1.12 of RFC5280}}) or id-kp-documentSigning {{RFC9336}}.
 A device should only accept trust anchor configuration files if the file is verified with a certificate that has been explicitly issued for this purpose.